-If you know, you have the right qualifications for the teaching jobs you are applying for, but find there is little interest in you as a candidate, the physical layout of your resume may be to blame.
+Do you have the right qualifications for the teaching jobs you are applying for but find little interest in you as a candidate?
+Your resume’s physical layout may be to blame.
 Is your resume easy to read?
 Is it easy for the eyes to follow?
 Does your resume catch the reader’s eye and draw attention to the right points?
 Or is your document crowded, unorganized, and look unprofessional?

 Don’t fill every inch of your paper with text.
 Employing white space is essential when arranging any material and appealing to the reader.
-Furthermore, it is crucial that there is consistency throughout your resume.
-Section headings should be the same font, size, and format (i.e. bold or underlined).
+Consistency is a must throughout your resume.
+Section headings should be the same font, size, and format (i.e., bold or underlined).
 Bullet points should be of the same shape (circle, square, dash) and indentation.
 Spacing must also be even throughout.

 When choosing a font, make sure it is legible.
 Usually, 11 or 12 point is sufficient, depending on the font type.
-Stick to more traditional collections such as Times New Roman, Arial, Book Antiqua, New York, Garamond, etc. Do not use Comic Sans or Papyrus, unless they are for your name.
-Do not overuse color or effects; you are applying to be a teacher, not a graphic designer.5 Serious Resume Mistakes Educators NEED to avoid to get interviews.
+Stick to more traditional collections such as Times New Roman, Arial, Book Antiqua, New York, Garamond, etc. Do not use Comic Sans or Papyrus unless they are for your name.
+Do not overuse color or effects; you apply to be a teacher, not a graphic designer.5 Serious Resume Mistakes Educators NEED to avoid getting interviews.
 Click To Tweet

 If you are interested, we have education CV and cover letter examples for your viewing,

 I hope you enjoyed reading these 5 serious resume writing mistakes educators need to avoid to secure job interviews.